’Twas the night before Christmas, and all through the house,

 When what to my tired eyes should appear—

-and this wasn’t out of wonder, but recognition.
-Recognition that this is the rare night where pop culture stops demanding novelty and instead rewards familiarity...
+And this isn’t out of wonder but recognition, and it’s recognition that this is the rare night where pop culture stops demanding novelty and rewards familiarity, with

 Merry Christmas to all,